 Activities can include English handbells and chimes, violin lessons, keyboard instruction, as well as creative arts projects and interactive science workshops.
 Kids even construct their own small mechanical pipe organ!
 This project takes the apartment-size components of the Erben and creates a hands-on, minds-on activity for students.
 The program concludes with a festive student performance and reception for the whole community.

 Participants explore various principles of sound production, with the “King of Instruments” as the laboratory.
 The kids are able to walk inside the Erben organ as Jared plays to see all of the mechanisms that allow the organ to speak: bellows, pipes of different shapes and materials, stops, keys, pedals, and more.
 They learn how the organ breathes and replicates the sounds of orchestral instruments, while appreciating it as a NYC-made historical and technological artifact, dating from a time before the invention of recorded sound.

 FREO was excited to offer this unique educational program again in 2019, and expanded it to kids entering grades 1 though 8.
 Due to popular demand, Jared gave more opportunities for students to pull stops and play the organ itself!

-Building upon our success in the past two years, the 2019 camp is sponsored in part by public funds from the NYC Department of Youth and Community Development in partnership with the City Council (Margaret Chin, Council Member).
+Building upon our success in the past three years, the 2020 camp is sponsored in part by public funds from the NYC Department of Youth and Community Development in partnership with the City Council (Margaret Chin, Council Member).
 The camp is open to all and scholarships are available.
 Please email us at [email protected] for more information.

 Charles and Catherine Scorsese Music Camp Scholarships